MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 - `WalletList.module.css`
 - `WalletList.tsx`

-Create the following files inside `src/hooks`:
+Create the following files in `src/hooks`:

 - `Eip6963Provider.tsx`
 - `useEip6963Provider.tsx`

-Create the following files inside `src/utils`:
+Create the following file in `src/utils`:

 - `index.ts`

-These are all of the components, hooks, and utility files we will need for our project.
-As we add code to each one, we will go over their purpose and the code needed to meet our goals: multiple components for UI, shared state (context provider), custom hooks and and helper functions.
+The components, hooks, and utility files are required for the project.
+Each file includes the necessary code to meet the project goals: creating multiple UI components, establishing shared state with a context provider, and implementing custom hooks and helper functions.

 #### Styling

-Since our tutorial's scope does not really involve learning about CSS and styling, we are keeping it simple, so I will just flat out give you the CSS we need for each CSS file in out project, let's get that out of the way:
+Add the following CSS to `SelectedWallet.module.css`, `WalletError.module.css`, and `WalletList.module.css`:

 ```css title="SelectedWallet.module.css"
 .selectedWallet {